curiousTauseef/nyla/README.md

 ### Text

-Text is geared toward string based processing.
+nyla.solutions.core.util.Text is geared toward string based processing.
 It includes template engine support like Free Marker that builds composite strings/values dynamically at runtime (see http://freemarker.sourceforge.net/).
 There are also methods to support complex regular expressions with Boolean AND, OR and NOT logic, numerous string conversions, general text manipulation and parsing methods.

 Note that the default implementation uses the class